 Not any more.
 I love that a beautiful and savvy modeling professional has taken the time to formulate something that works for her, and then has gone to the trouble of making it available to the public.

-I love the way it smells — a clean, subtle scent from essential oils of frankincense, geranium, lavender, and helichrysum that benefit the skin as well smelling great.
+I love the way it smells — a clean, pleasing scent from essential oils of frankincense, geranium, lavender, and helichrysum that benefit the skin.
 No artificial fragrances at all.

 I love the way it goes on my skin without leaving an oily residue, making my skin feel noticeably softer.